markdoc/docs/pages/docs/rendering/react.md

 Markdoc supports rendering React out-of-the-box.
 To render React with Markdoc, specify which component to use with each tag or node.
 Similar to HTML, the process is two steps.
 Create a render tree from your content, along with any associated tags.
 Then call the renderer to output the contents of that tree as a React component.

-Follow the steps below or try out React rendering in the [developer playground](/sandbox?mode=preview).
+You can see the React renderer in action in the [developer playground](/sandbox?mode=preview).

 ## Create a render tree